ekene-e/cudakron/README.md

 [![CUDA](https://img.shields.io/badge/CUDA-12.3-green.svg)](https://developer.nvidia.com/cuda-toolkit)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-## Overview

-A production-grade, high-performance implementation of the Stochastic Kronecker Graph generation algorithm, designed for generating massive-scale graphs with realistic properties.
-This implementation leverages modern C++20 features, MPI for distributed computing, and optional CUDA GPU acceleration.
+A high-performance implementation of the Stochastic Kronecker Graph generation algorithm, designed for generating massive-scale graphs with realistic properties.
 (This was built as an aside for the Summer 2023 course "C++ for C programmers" at Columbia.)

-### The Kronecker Product

 The Stochastic Kronecker Graph (SKG) model is based on the **Kronecker product** of matrices:

-#### Definition
 Given two matrices $\mathbf{A} \in \mathbb{R}^{m \times n}$ and $\mathbf{B} \in \mathbb{R}^{p \times q}$, their Kronecker product $\mathbf{A} \otimes \mathbf{B} \in \mathbb{R}^{mp \times nq}$ is defined as:

 $$\mathbf{A} \otimes \mathbf{B} = \begin{bmatrix}